David Obendorfer - Designer

 * All the illustrations on this site are independent projects that are neither endorsed by nor related to any car company.

 MINI, Fiat 500, VW Beetle, Ford Mustang, Dodge Challenger, Chevrolet Camaro.
 The most successful examples of the kind which the term 'retro design' is being used for.

 According to my personal point of view the re-introduction of historical models neither means turning back, nor going against progress.
-Retro cars are not copies of their predecessors or renovated specimen, rather they are carefully studied reconsiderations strongly rooted in contemporary style.
+Retro cars are not copies of their predecessors, rather they are carefully studied reconsiderations strongly rooted in contemporary style.
 They are interpretations obtained via a creative process, similarly to any new models.
 From the designer's point of view, it's easy to see that 'retro' as such, does not even exist.
 Car designers always try to create new products by maintaining stylistic continuity with the rest of the production of the same brand, recycling, re-proposing and reconsidering features of previous models.
 The example perfectly illustrating this logic is that of the Porsche 911, which throughout 50 years undergoing an evolution of perpetual changes, has always remained the same.
 Today's Porsche 911 can be considered a retro model, the up-to-date reinterpretation of the 911 of 1963.
 It's all just a matter of continuity.

 My aim is to try to find possible crossing points between the past and future, studying and proposing stylistic solutions that are able to reconstruct the continuity interrupted decades ago.

 VIRTUAL 3D MODELLING